 The disaster law work of National Societies has proved to be an effective way to integrate these global agendas to national and local level law, policy and action.
-By harnessing their unique auxiliary role, National Societies working with the IFRC have successfully worked with governments to bring about new disaster laws and policies in 31 countries since 2007 and continues to respond to demand for support from governments in areas of law and policy related to disasters in more than 50 countries globally.
+By harnessing their unique auxiliary role, National Societies working with the IFRC have successfully worked with governments to bring about new disaster laws and policies in over 40 countries since 2007 and continues to respond to demand for support from governments in areas of law and policy related to disasters, climate change and more recently public health emergencies.